Britain's 'major crisis' is good and bad news for travelers - KESQ

 Country after country closed their borders to flights from the UK, in a bid to keep the new variant confined to “plague island,” as the New York Times dubbed it.

-With ferry routes across the Channel blocked, lorries carrying goods to the continent backed up for miles along the motorways.
-Eventually, a local airport in Kent was turned into a parking lot for 4,000 lorries.
+With ferry routes across the Channel blocked, trucks carrying goods to the continent backed up for miles along the motorways.
+Eventually, a local airport in Kent was turned into a parking lot for 4,000 trucks.
 Nothing could get into the UK, either.
 It was, said the wags, a taster of what a no-deal Brexit would be like.

 That no-deal was averted — the government signed an agreement with the EU on December 24.
 But the crisis is not yet over.